algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 g++ -fprofile-generate [other flags] source.cc -o binary
 ```

-After we run the program — preferrably on input that is as representive of real use case as possible — it will create a bunch of `*.gcda` files that contain log data for the test run, after which we can rebuild the program, but now adding the `-fprofile-use` flag:
+After we run the program — preferably on input that is as representative of real use case as possible — it will create a bunch of `*.gcda` files that contain log data for the test run, after which we can rebuild the program, but now adding the `-fprofile-use` flag:

 ```
 g++ -fprofile-use [other flags] source.cc -o binary